-While this measure may vary monthly based on billing and collection cycles,

-Cumulative positive net receipts supports long-term financial sustainability.
+While this measure may vary monthly based on billing and collection cycles, Cumulative positive net receipts supports long-term financial sustainability.

-Local Water System net receipts for the month of April 2021 fell short of MBO disbursements by \$845 thousand.
-This equates to a 3% shortfall of net monthly receipts over required disbursements or \$2.2 million year-to-date.
+Local Water System net receipts for the month of June 2021 exceeded of MBO disbursements by \$4.5 million.
+This equates to a 1% surplus of net monthly receipts over required disbursements or \$1.4 million year-to-date.

-Local Sewer System net receipts for the month of April 2021 fell short of MBO disbursements by \$3.4 million.
-This equates to a 3% shortfall of net monthly receipts over required disbursements or \$7.7 million year-to-date.
+Local Sewer System net receipts for the month of June 2021 exceeded MBO disbursements by \$23.5 million.
+This equates to a 4% surplus of net monthly receipts over required disbursements or \$13.1 million year-to-date.

-DWSD management is currently implementing a formal plan to end the FY 2021 fiscal year with positive net cash flows.
+In June 2021, DWSD management successfully implemented a formal plan to end the FY 2021 fiscal year with positive net cash flows in both the Water and Sewer funds as well as resolve the prior FY 2020 Sewer fund shortfall within the required timeframe.